lksanterre/ml_ops_project/README.md

 ## How to Use

 1. Clone this repository.
-2. Run `first_model.ipynb` to preprocess the raw data.
+2. Run `data_preprocessing.ipynb` to preprocess the raw data.
 3. Use `model_selection.ipynb` to train and evaluate different models.
 4. Track the model performance and tuning experiments using MLflow.